boostedtechnology/livecoding-go/README.md

 # Boosted Live Coding

-We are creating a simple ledger API using Go, specifically with the GORM and Gorilla Mux libraries.
+We are creating a simple ledger API using Go, specifically with the GORM library for database operations.

 1. Clone the repository